 - walk barefoot in public areas where the fungus may be present, such as changing rooms, saunas, swimming pools, and shared baths and showers.

 Athlete's foot is more common in people who participate in sports because they often wear closed-in footwear, sweat heavily, and their feet are exposed to the surfaces of communal areas like showers and changing rooms that may be used by others with athlete’s foot.

 Athlete’s foot is usually a mild condition.
-However, it’s important to treat it without delay to relieve symptoms and avoid it spreading to other parts of the body, such as:
+However, it is important to treat it without delay to relieve symptoms and avoid it spreading to other parts of the body, such as:

-- Groin – The infection can spread from the feet to the groin with the fungus travelling via a person’s hands or towel.
-Fungal infection of the male groin area is sometimes referred to as "jock itch".
+- nails – the fungus can infect the toenails and fingernails.
+Nail infections are more difficult to treat than fungal skin infections groin – the infection can spread from the feet to the groin with the fungus travelling via a person’s hands or towel.
+Fungal infection of the groin area is sometimes referred to as "jock itch".

 Signs and symptoms

 Athlete’s foot usually starts between the toes (especially the outer toes) and can affect one or both feet.
 Signs and symptoms of athlete’s foot are: